Mount Clemens, Michigan: History

-The Mount Clemens Public Library opened in 1865.
+The Mount Clemens Public Library opened in 1865 by Professor Silas Wood on the third floor of the Union School (now Alexander Macomb School).
+The next expansion site for library space existed downtown in 1890 in the basement of the courthouse (present site of the Macomb County Building).
+By 1895 it yet again outgrew its location and was relocated temporarily to the Chamber of Commerce Building (current site of N. Walnut street and New Street corner).
+Eager use by citizens and mineral bath tourists necessitated further growth supplemented by philanthropist support.
+Andrew Carnegie was solicited for donations to fund a new building for the library at the (present) corner of Southbound Gratiot Avenue and Macomb Pl in 1902.
+From 1904 to 1968 the public library operated out of the Carnegie building until it became the Art Center in 1970 (presently the Anton Art Center).
+The Mount Clemens Public Library currently sits opposite from Mount Clemens High School on Cass and Mack avenues.

 Historically, Mount Clemens' largest industry for more than 100 years, from 1873 to 1974, was tourism related to the mineral baths, drawn from springs that were scattered throughout the city.
 Such mineral baths were very popular and were tourist destinations.
 At the peak of the industry, the city had 11 bathhouses and several hotels related to this trade.
 The first bathhouse was built in 1873 and was known as "The Original"; it was located on the corner of Jones and Water streets.
 The bathhouse burned in 1883, but it was rebuilt even larger the following year to accommodate the crowds of customers.
 Over the years, noted visitors such as film actors Clark Gable and Mae West, athletes Babe Ruth and Jack Dempsey, news magnate William Randolph Hearst, and the wealthy Vanderbilt family vacationed in the city to take advantage of the mineral springs baths.

-The only remaining bathhouse building from this era is St. Joseph's Sanitarium and Bath House.
+As of 1998, the only remaining bathhouse building from this era is St. Joseph's Sanitarium and Bath House.
 It has recently been renamed as Select Specialty Hospital and is owned by Select Medical Corporation.
 This last bath house is in danger of being demolished, but the Friends of Historic Preservation are working with the city to preserve it.

 The Olympia Salon & Spa, located in the Martha Washington Sanitarium on Cass Avenue, is again offering mineral baths.

 From about 1898 to 1950, the Mount Clemens Sugar Company operated, processing sugar beets into refined sugar.

 Throughout the late 20th century, the suburban expansion of metropolitan Detroit and its exurbs affected the city of Mt.
 Clemens as well as its surrounding townships.